AnakKemarinSore/ASII-Stock-Price-Prediction/README.md

-# Stock Price Prediction using LSTM and ARIMA
+# Stock Price Prediction using LSTM
 Hej!

-In this section, we will try to predict stock price using deep learning model such as LSTM and ARIMA.
+In this section, we will try to predict stock price using deep learning model such as LSTM.
 What are these models?
 --.